A Comprehensive Biographical Analysis

 John and Mary Read parented 5 children: 2 boys, and 3 girls, Charles, Eleanor, George, Susannah, and Elizabeth.
 Given that their children were born after 1749, Mary Read's birth date may be approximated to have been about 1720 - 1725.

-Archibald D. Murphey also wrote, that John, later married Frank Petty, which was actually Frances (Françoise) Peronneau, but she had shortened her name to Franç, and her last name to Peddy, "Peronneau-Moody".
+Archibald D. Murphey also wrote, that John, later married Frank Petty, who was actually Frances (Françoise) Peronneau, but she had shortened her name to Franç, and her last name to Peddy, "Peronneau-Moody".
 Then, they actually married, in 1775, when John was 78, and Frances was 83.
+I believe she also lied about her date of birth, when she faked her death, in 1714, and I would estimate that she was the same age as him.
 Lincoln County, North Carolina was formed in 1779, from Tryon County.

 When John was in Cecil, Maryland, he stayed at William Rumsey's Bohemia Manor.
 I have found no evidence to support claims that he was in the Maryland Militia.
 This was not him.